swisskyrepo/InternalAllTheThings/docs/cloud/azure/azure-access-and-token.md

 ## FOCI Refresh Token

-FOCI allows applications registered with Azure AD to share tokens, minimizing the need for separate authentications when a user accesses multiple applications that are part of the same "family."
+Family of client ids (FOCI) allows applications registered with Azure AD to share tokens, minimizing the need for separate authentications when a user accesses multiple applications that are part of the same "family."

 * [secureworks/family-of-client-ids-research/](https://github.com/secureworks/family-of-client-ids-research/blob/main/scope-map.txt) - Research into Undocumented Behavior of Azure AD Refresh Tokens